When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Size & Appearance

 Your Maine Coon Siberian blend will likely be a large, muscular cat with heft and power but surprising grace.
-Your blended kitten’s face will probably be a blend of both parent shapes, but leaning either slightly more square or rounded depending on which parent’s influence is dominant.
+Your blended kitten’s face will probably be a blend of both parent shapes but leaning either slightly more square or rounded depending on which parent’s influence is dominant.
 Her Siberian ancestry might give her a more rounded face and ears, but her Maine Coon side may make her face look somewhat longer and her chin more square.
 Her ears may be more pointed than the Siberian’s, even without the tufts.
+Male kitties will likely be a little larger.

 Temperamentally, these two breeds have many similarities.
 Both breeds enjoy your company and will follow you around the house, especially if you’re working with water.
 Maine Coons and Siberian cats both like the water more than most breeds.
 Your blended kitten might visit you in the shower or offer an extra set of “hands” while washing dishes.
 Both can live well with other pets and children.
 Your Maine Coon Siberian blend may not talk to you as much as a full Maine Coon, but she’ll try to include herself in your activities.
 Extroverted and social, this blend makes a great addition to an active, loving family.